Whether living near power lines is dangerous or not is still a debatable question. There appears to be conflicting evidence about the issue.

 The Pacific Northwest Laboratory in Washington published a study in 1988 that found that EMFs from power lines disrupted circadian rhythm cycles and altered serotonin and melatonin neurotransmitter levels—all of which cause sleep disorders and difficulty in regulating emotions, such as depression and anxiety.

-So do you have to wait till someone in your family is diagnosed with one of these diseases to see if you’ve been affected by power lines near your home?
+Is living near power lines dangerous?
+Do you have to wait till someone in your family is diagnosed with one of these diseases to see if you’ve been affected by power lines near your home?
 No, there are symptoms that people often feel earlier on, such as:

 - sleep disorders